 That is, employees who are members of a volunteer firefighting unit or the Army Reserve may not be discriminated against for their absence or association with such organisations.

 Army reservists have further protections under the Defence Reserve Service (Protection) Act 2001.
 For example, an employer may not compel an employee to take any type of paid or unpaid leave during their period of service.

 To assist volunteer firefighters in NSW and Victoria, the hardest hit states, you can donate to their respective rural fire services.
 The NSW RFS also has set up a donations page to support the families of firefighters killed during the bushfire season.

-Employsure is one of Australia’s leading workplace relations specialist, and we can assist understanding your employee’s rights and entitlements.
+Employsure is one of Australia’s leading workplace relations specialists, and we can assist in understanding your employee’s rights and entitlements.
 Call us today on 1300 651 415.

 If you are a business in an area affected by bushfires, we encourage you to get in touch – we’d love to help.

 Call Our Team of Expert Advisers Who Will Help You with Your Workplace Questions.